port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 This is a powerful feature that allows you to define your own logic based on any piece of data in your software catalog.
 Prior to defining dynamic permissions for a self-service action, we recommend:
 - Clearly defining which users should be allowed to perform this action.
 - Clearly defining which users should be allowed to approve this action.
-- ensuring that your software catalog contains the necessary blueprints and properties to support the dynamic permissions
+- Ensuring that your software catalog contains the necessary blueprints and properties to support the dynamic permissions.

 ## Potential use-cases